-In terms of Schedule 4 Part B the Constitution, Fighting Services a municipal The function.
-Prince Albert Municipality does not have a formal, fulltime Fire Services Unit.
-The Fire Fighting function coordinated by the Fire Officer in the Municipality, whose position is currently vacant.
+In terms of Schedule 4 Part B the Constitution, of Fire Fighting Services is a municipal function.
+The Prince Albert Municipality does not have a formal, fulltime Fire Services Unit.
+The Fire Fighting function coordinated by the Officer in the Municipality, whose position is currently vacant.
 The municipality has appointed four temporary learner fire fighter and act as the Fire Services unit of the Municipality.
 Protective clothing and sufficient equipment remain a challenge for these officials.
 Fire Services are delivered by means of a vehicle with 2 000 litre water tank and two 600 litre tanks.
 With the support of the District Municipality firefighting uniforms were obtained.
 The Municipality will enjoy Hazmatt support from the Central Karoo District Municipality and is engaging with role players on the future deployment of Work on Fire teams within the municipal area to strengthen capacity.